YamilaTimmer/depmap-portal-data-visualizations/README.md

 ## Description

 The [Dependency Map](https://depmap.org/portal/) (DepMap) portal offers large batches of open-access cancer research data, in order to support new scientific discoveries within the field.
-The goal is tp map the 'landscape' of cancer vulnerabilities, through different approaches:
+The goal is to map the 'landscape' of cancer vulnerabilities, through different approaches:

 - Capturing genetic and molecular diversity of human cancer, by gathering more than 2000 different models
 - Identifying genes that are required for cell growth and drug sensitivities
 - Creating a map of cancer vulnerabilities
 - Identifying genetic and molecular alterations in cancer cells

 If you would like to learn more about these running DepMap projects, I highly recommend you visit [their website](https://depmap.org/portal/home/#/our-approach).
-This data dashboard focusses mainly on the first and last pointer.
-It is able to compare metadata, cell lines, genes and gene expression.
-While visualising large amounts of data has proven to be difficult, DepMap Visualiser is a tool that allows users to visualise DepMap data in various ways, including barplots, boxplots, violin plots and heatmaps.
+This data dashboard focuses mainly on the first and last pointer.
+It is able to compare metadata, cell lines, genes, and gene expression.
+While visualising large amounts of data has proven to be difficult, DepMap Visualiser is a tool that allows users to visualise DepMap data in various ways, including bar plots, boxplots, violin plots, and heatmaps.
 Users can do all of this while filtering on specific metadata to include/exclude the data, as the user wishes.
-For more background information or for more information on how to interpret the plots generated in this application, please see [# How to interpret the data](README.md#how-to-interpret-the-data).
+For more background information and information on how to interpret the plots generated in this application, please see [# How to interpret the data](README.md#how-to-interpret-the-data).

 ### Key-features
 - Visualise large batches of DepMap data,
 - Allows selecting different metadata parameters, to fine-tune data,
-- Generating plots with the data, including bar plots, boxplots, violinplots and heatmaps,
+- Generating plots with the data, including bar plots, boxplots, violin plots and heatmaps,
 - Generating sortable tables with the filtered data,
 - The ability to save the generated visuals (.png) and the table data (.csv/.xlsx),
 - User-friendly dashboard interface.